Debbie Cenziper: Books

 She is the co-author of the nonfiction book Love Wins: The Lovers and Lawyers Who Fought the Landmark Case for Marriage Equality.
 The book, published in 2016 by William Morrow, tells the story behind the landmark Obergefell v.
 Hodges Supreme Court case which ruled that the fundamental right to marry is guaranteed to same-sex couples.
 The book received a starred review by Booklist and was named a notable book of 2016 by The Washington Post.

 Her second nonfiction book, Citizen 865: The Hunt for Hitler's Hidden Soldiers in America, was published on November 12, 2019, by Hachette Books.
 In a review in The Washington Post, Jonathan Kirsch wrote, "Cenziper brought her investigative skills to bear on the challenge of retrieving the hard facts, but she also possesses the gift of a storyteller....[Citizen 865 is] a highly significant work of investigation that is eye-opening and heartbreaking.
 She compels us to confront the crimes of the Trawniki men in a way that burns itself into both memory and history."

 Recognition

 She is a frequent speaker at universities, national writing conferences, book clubs and festivals.
 She has been a guest on dozens of television and radio shows, including CNN, MSNBC and NPR's Talk of the Nation.
-She and her stories at the Miami Herald were featured in a national PBS documentary on investigative reporting; her work at The Washington Post was featured in an award-winning, full-length documentary film, released nationwide in 2013.

-In June 2017, she was named in a question on the game show Jeopardy!
-Host Alex Trebec asked contestants, "Like Bob Woodward at The Washington Post, Debbie Cenziper is this type of reporter, from the Latin for 'to track.'"